Teaching as Principled Practice

 • Gracious and thoughtful participation in class discussions on a regular or consistent basis.
 This means that you are not only participatory, but, you listen to others as well.
 Your "air time" is proportional to the other students in this class.

-• You appear interested and engaged in the math methods course content.
+• You appear interested and engaged in the science methods course content.
 This means that you are not doing assignments for this class nor other classes, attending to e-mail or text messaging during class, and are "present" in the class session.
 Class conversations center on the content of the math course.

 • Demonstration of personal and professional behaviors and affect as designated on the Department of Education's Statement of Professionalism.